-A few weeks back, one of our readers who blogs at Abstract Thoughts and Eccentricities was kind enough to leave a few tips regarding how to improve one’s Hindi essays.
+A few weeks back, one of our readers who blogs at Abstract Thoughts and Eccentricities was kind enough to leave a few tips regarding how to improve one’s Hindi essays for the ICSE Class 10 Board Exams.
 She left a comment here and gave us permission to reproduce the same in a separate post.
 We are glad to finally be sharing her views with all of our readers so that they may benefit from her guidelines, as well!

 Here’s what she has to say…